jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/NullPointer/task.md

 In C++, there is a special **null pointer** value: `nullptr`.
-A null pointer does not point to any real memory location.
+A null pointer does not point to any actual memory location.
-Null pointer dereference leads to *undefined behavior* and will most likely cause a runtime error and crash your program.
+Dereferencing a null pointer leads to *undefined behavior* and will most likely cause a runtime error and crash your program.

 <div class="hint">